dbperry17/MD-public/README.md

 # Current Status
 #### Short version:

-Maybe expect some minor tweaks in the future, but I believe it's complete.
+~~Maybe expect some minor tweaks in the future, but I believe it's complete.~~

+Currently working on Version 2, as I've figured out some workarounds to improve runtime of the scripts.

 #### Long Version:

-The main script that I wished to focus on (and have backed up) appears to be complete and working as expected.
-However, I have really only extensively tested this with the "Humans" libraries ("Humans — Generic" and "Humans — Versioned").
-As I continue reading through the story and creating more entries in other categories, I may find errors there.
-Since they should theoretically work very similarly to things I already have, I do not currently foresee updating those very often.

-I should note that the code currently works much more slowly than I would like.
-I'm sure I could optimize it in several places, but at the time of writing, I do not have the knowledge to do so.
-Thus, the code is currently in a "Don't fix something that's not broken" status, because making sure it *works* is much more important to me than making sure it's *fast*.
+While the scripts all technically work, they go much more slowly than I'd like due to some loops that I found unavoidable when programming originally.
+However, I've since figured out some ways to work around some of the limitations of Memento Database, and am currently looking into improving performance.

 # A note about debugging